Wiring Color Codes: If you

 Tilt Up Or Trim Out |

-you have experience or training working with AC electrical systems, that you hire an
+have experience or training working with AC electrical systems, that you

-White: Shore Grounded Neutral A current carrying conductor
+White: Hot: Shore Grounded Neutral.
+A current carrying conductor

 maintained at ground (Earth) potential.
 Do not touch!
 You will get